 A Reckless Driving, Careless Driving, Negligent Operation, or Operating so as to Endanger conviction will result in a 60-day suspension of your Class D passenger car, license in Massachusetts, regardless of whether the offense was committed in a passenger car or CDL vehicle.

-Other violations committed while operating a commercial motor vehicle such as improper and unsafe lane charges count towards the 60-day Serious Traffic Violation Disqualification penalty.
+Other violations committed while operating a commercial motor vehicle, such as improper and unsafe lane changes, count towards the 60-day Serious Traffic Violation Disqualification penalty.
 However, this particular infraction should not apply in all situations.
-I have personally seen CDL drivers cited for marked lanes violations when all they did was park their tractor trailer units in improper spots at truck stops and rest areas.
+I have personally seen CDL drivers cited for marked lane violations when all they did was park their tractor-trailer units in improper spots at truck stops and rest areas.
 Instead of being issued parking tickets, they were issued traffic citations which later resulted in the suspension of their commercial driver’s licenses.
 If this happens to you, it is important to appeal the citation because it does not seem to be the type of violation that was intended to cause the loss of a CDL.
-Instead, the disqualification appears to be focused on penalizing someone who makes unsafe lane changes while operating a tractor trailer unit.
+Instead, the disqualification appears to be focused on penalizing someone who makes unsafe lane changes while operating a tractor-trailer unit.

 Another example of stricter penalties for CDL drivers is the .04 blood alcohol limit.
 Under both state and federal law, a CDL holder who operates a CDL vehicle with a BAC of .04 or above will result in an automatic CDL revocation or disqualification.
 This penalty can be imposed whether the driver is on or off duty, so long as the driver was operating a CDL vehicle, such as a tractor-trailer unit, at the time of the violation.
 The blood alcohol limit for drivers of non-CDL vehicles is .08.